rymane/katacoda/python-project/step3.md

 ## Try it out
 Push your .travis.yml file or add it manually with the GitHub interface.
 Once that is done you can start making small changes in your repo.
 You can try editing the README or make small changes to binary search.
-Push your changes and see how travis behaves.
+Push your changes and see how Travis behaves.
 You can also look at the build in your Travis dashboard for more information.